-We have recognized this particular deficiency and added definitions.
+We have recognized this particular deficiency and expanded our discussion of this term as follows:

+“In the first step of our workflow (Figure 4(i)), these distributions are approximated by a kernel density model, with support over the space of the QOI vector, $q in\R^m$.
+We suppose these kernel density estimates approximate a true distribution over the observed data, p(q|Phi) and denote the estimated density as p(q|Phi_hat).
+After this initial fitting, this distribution -- which we term the ``target distribution'' -- becomes the object we seek to replicate in our inference problem.”

 (10) It was initially not clear that the fixed parameter set in the growth factor model was only fixed for data generation.
 You should clarify that it was not fixed in the subsequent steps.